-This part lists specific products that are reimbursed through the Facilitated Access mechanism under the ODB program for treatment of ODB recipients with HIV/AIDS or patients receiving palliative (end-of-life) care.
-Part VI has been divided into Part VI-A (HIV/AIDS) and, Part VI-B (Palliative Care) to distinguish the differing categories of drug products available under this mechanism.
+This part lists specific products that are reimbursed through the Facilitated Access mechanism under the ODB program for treatment of ODB recipients receiving palliative (end-of-life) care.
 Products listed in this section can be accessed by eligible patients without the need for a patient-specific application to the Exceptional Access Program (EAP).
 Prescribers must be identified on the Facilitated Access Prescribers List that is appropriate for the patient and product being prescribed.